carlorizzante/what-the-flexbox/README.md

 - 05 - Flexbox Ordering
 - 06 - Flexbox Alignment and Centering with justify-content
 - 07 - Alignment and Centering with align-items
+- 08 - Alignment and Centering with align-content
-- 08 - Alignment and Centering with align-self
+- 09 - Alignment and Centering with align-self
-- 09 - Understanding Flexbox sizing with the flex property
+- 10 - Understanding Flexbox sizing with the flex property
-- 10 - Finally understanding Flexbox flex-grow, flex-shrink and flex-basis
+- 11 - Finally understanding Flexbox flex-grow, flex-shrink and flex-basis
-- 11 - How Flexbox's flex-basis and wrapping work together
+- 12 - How Flexbox's flex-basis and wrapping work together